RichieCoding/Ecommerce-Front-End/README.md

 Go to https://github.com/RichieCoding/Ecommerce-Backend-Project for backend.

+1. Get backend api running
-1. Run npm install for dependencies
+2. Run npm install for dependencies
-2. Run npm start after running backend
+3. Run npm start

 Open [http://localhost:3000] or if backend is running [http://localhost:30001] to view it in the browser.